The economics of the coronavirus #4 - Cyprus Mail

 The second option is to resort to medium or long-term borrowing as under the current circumstances, the injection of new capital would be unfeasible.
 The essential difference of these two choices stems from the fact that subsidies generate a cost for the state without creating a corresponding obligation (liability) on the part of the production unit, in contrast to borrowing, which does not generate a cost for the state but creates both an expense (interest charges) as well as a liability (i.e. future negative liquidity at the stage of the repayment of the loan) for the production unit.

-In my opinion, the correct approach, which is the one being adopted by most economically advanced countries, is the granting of state allowances during the period of the lockdown that will cover part of the inelastic expenses of the production units – primarily, salaries, wages and rent – and would thus conserve the production capacity of the economy.
+In my opinion, the correct approach (which is the approach that has been adopted by most economically advanced countries) is (a) the granting of state allowances during the period of the lockdown that will cover part of the inelastic expenses of the production units (primarily, salaries, wages and rent) and would thus conserve the production capacity of the economy and (b) the strengthening of liquidity at the stage of the re-starting of the economy (when the need for such a move would have to be evaluated on a case by case basis).

 In fact, caution must be exercised in administering such schemes because the premature provision of liquidity could have the opposite result.
 If the increase in liquidity is sought through the provision of “excessive subsidies”, it is very likely that it will lead to the exhaustion of the state and to its inability to provide the required support at the stage of restarting the economy.